MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 Depending on the authentication type and ownership of the repository, specific permissions are required.

-- If you're using the GitHub App, see [Where to install the GitHub App](#where-to-install-the-github-app).
+- If you're using the GitHub App, see [GitHub App authentication](#github-app-authentication).
-- If you're using OAuth, see [Repository permissions for OAuth authentication](#repository-permissions-for-oauth-authentication).
+- If you're using OAuth, see [OAuth authentication](#oauth-authentication).
-- If you're using PATs, see [Repository permissions for Personal access token (PAT) authentication](#repository-permissions-for-personal-access-token-pat-authentication).
+- If you're using PATs, see [Personal access token (PAT) authentication](#personal-access-token-pat-authentication).

 ### I understand that the GitHub app is the recommended integration with Azure Pipelines.
 How do I switch my classic build pipeline to use GitHub app instead of OAuth?